Self-Help Assistance: Loans and Work Study

 Federal Direct Subsidized Loan

 This loan allows students to borrow from the Federal government at a low interest rate with repayment beginning six months after graduation, withdrawal or if enrollment drops below half-time status.
-The loan is need-based and is interest free to students while in school and during the grace period.
-Loans are borrowed at a fixed interest rate of 4.5% during the 2010-2011 academic year.
+The loan is need-based and is interest free to students while in school.
 Annual limits of $3500 for a first-year student, $4500 for a sophomore, and $5500 for a junior or senior are imposed.
 Independent and Graduate students have higher annual loan limits; all loans have an aggregate limit and require completion of the FAFSA.
-Students are not required to borrow a Federal Stafford Loan.
+Students are not required to borrow a Federal Direct Stafford Loan.

 Federal Direct Unsubsidized Loan

-This loan follows the same guidelines as the Subsidized Stafford Loan, except that it is not based on financial need, and the student is responsible for the interest while in school.
-This loan has a fixed interest rate of 6.8%.
+This loan follows the same guidelines as the Subsidized Direct Stafford Loan, except that it is not based on financial need, and the student is responsible for the interest while in school.
 A student's financial aid may include either loan type or a combination of both.
 Completion of the FAFSA is required.
-Legislation passed in May 2008 provides students with an additional Unsubsidized loan of $2000.
-Students are not required to borrow the additional amount.

 Note: Stafford Loan Entrance Counseling